nefe/redux-in-chinese/docs/api/combineReducers.md

 # `combineReducers(reducers)`

-As your app grows more complex, you’ll want to split your [reducing function](../Glossary.md#reducer) into separate different functions managing independent parts of the [state](../Glossary.md#state).
+As your app grows more complex, you’ll want to split your [reducing function](../Glossary.md#reducer) into separate functions, each managing independent parts of the [state](../Glossary.md#state).

-This helper turns an object whose values are different reducing functions into a single reducing function you can pass to [`createStore`](createStore.md).
+The `combineReducers` helper function turns an object whose values are different reducing functions into a single reducing function you can pass to [`createStore`](createStore.md).

 The resulting reducer calls every child reducer, and gather their results into a single state object.
 The shape of the state object matches the keys of the passed `reducers`.

->##### A Note for Flux Users
+>##### Flux 用户使用注意

 >This function helps you organize your reducers to manage their own slices of state, similar to how you would have different Flux Stores to manage different state.
 With Redux, there is just one store, but `combineReducers` helps you keep the same logical division between reducers.

-#### Arguments
+#### 参数

-1. `reducer` (*Object*): An object whose values correspond to different reducing functions that need to be combined into one.
+1. `reducers` (*Object*): An object whose values correspond to different reducing functions that need to be combined into one.
 One handy way to obtain it is to use ES6 `import * as reducers` syntax, but you can also construct this object manually.
 See the notes below for some rules every passed reducer must follow.

-#### Returns
+#### 返回

 (*Function*): A reducer that invokes every reducer inside the `reducers` object, and constructs a state object with the same shape.

-#### Notes
+#### 注意

 This function is mildly opinionated and is skewed towards helping beginners avoid common pitfalls.
 This is why it attempts to enforce some rules that you don’t have to follow if you write the root reducer manually.